vim345/fullerite/DEVELOPMENT.md

 ### Adding a collector in Python

 If you are already familiar with Python - it is very easy to write a collector in Python.
-For this example - lets try to run CPU collector located at `diamond/collectors/cpu/cpu.py`.
+For this example - let's try to run CPU collector located at `diamond/collectors/cpu/cpu.py`.

 First you need to modify `fullerite.conf` file created above and make sure that this collector is enabled: